for-l00p/springboard-data-science-intensive/ecommerce-data/README.md

-# Capstone Project: Churn Modeling
+# Churn Modeling of ecommerce data

-I will delve into customer churn modeling for my Capstone project.

-Since real data that we'd want to analyze for customer lifetime value often have sensitive information, openly available datasets are hard to find.
-I will use a toy dataset emulating the data that an e-business company might have.
+The analysis in this folder is an initial data exploration of simulated ecommerce data.
 This data is from a [tutorial on Dataiku]  (https://www.dataiku.com/learn/guide/tutorials/churn-prediction.html).

 There are two data tables that you will need to download yourself to run the Jupyter notebooks in this folder: